jh1777/OpenHabUI/README.md

 1. Install angular cli (`npm install -g @angular/cli`)
 2. clone this git repo (`git clone https://github.com/jh1777/OpenHabUI.git`)
 3. run `npm i` in cloned folder to install required packages
-4. start app using `ng serve` or use provided script `start-on-server.sh` (takes care of host and customizes port to 4222)
+4. run `npm i` alos in folder `src/server` to install required packages for backend service
+5. start app using `npm start`

+If you need to adjust the ports (default is 4440 for angular UI and 4441 for the backend) you can find them here:

+- **UI**: package.json
+- **Backend**: src/server/server.ts

+!!
+The previously provided script `start-on-server.sh` is deprecated and shall NOT be used anymore!

+**AFTER EACH NEW OpenHAb UI UPDATE YOU INSTALL, PLEASE RUN STEPS 3 AND 4 AGAIN to install new or updated packages!**

 ## UI Components